-Dr. Berger is pleased to announce that response to her book, The Five Ways We Grieve, has been so positive that the publisher will release it in paperback in early March, 2011.
+Dr. Berger is pleased to announce that response to her book, The Five Ways We Grieve, has been published in paperback.
 We are gratified by the response of readers.
 We hope that her message of hope and optimism for survivors of loss will continue to spread in the coming year.

 “Author Susan A. Berger offers a fascinating new view of what happens to people who lose loved ones.
 The Five Ways We Grieve helps us to discover who we have become in order to give our lives meaning and purpose.” – Patriot Ledger